Melissa Parke: Other activities

-In September 2017 Parke was appointed as an Ambassador for ICAN (International Campaign to Abolish Nuclear Weapons).
+In September 2017 Parke was appointed as an Ambassador for the International Campaign to Abolish Nuclear Weapons (ICAN).
 In October 2017 ICAN was announced as the winner of the 2017 Nobel Peace Prize for its role in achieving the Treaty on the Prohibition of Nuclear Weapons.
+She was appointed executive director of ICAN in 2023.

-In December 2017, and again in 2018 and 2019, Parke was appointed by the UN Human Rights Commissioner to the "Group of Eminent Experts on Yemen", to investigate human rights violations in Yemen.
+In December 2017, and again in 2018, 2019, and 2020, Parke was appointed by the UN Human Rights Commissioner to the "Group of Eminent Experts on Yemen", to investigate human rights violations in Yemen.

-In 2019, Parke was elected to the Governing Body of development organisation BRAC, the world's largest NGO.
+In 2019, Parke was elected to the governing body of international development organisation BRAC, the world's largest NGO.

 In January 2020, Parke sued Liberal MP Dave Sharma for defamation over a tweet in which he accused her of antisemitism and "trafficking in conspiracy theories".
-She also sued Colin Rubenstein, executive director of the Australia/Israel and Jewish Affairs Council, and the West Australian and Herald Sun newspapers, over a press release from Rubenstein and stories run in the West Australian and Herald Sun that she alleged defamed her.
-On 8 January 2020 the West Australian published an apology and published an article by Parke.
-On 26 March 2020, the Herald Sun printed an apology to Parke and published her op-ed entitled Criticism Not Same As Racism.
-In October 2020, the Federal Court ruled that Parke was entitled to take up an earlier settlement offer from David Sharma despite initially rejecting it, and the case was consequently dismissed.
-In mid-April 2021, Parke withdrew her lawsuit against Rubenstein after the AIJAC executive director released a public statement acknowledging that Parke was not an antisemite or any of the other defamatory implications Parke objected to in Rubenstein's April 2019 press releases, and that he regretted the significant distress he had caused.
+She also sued Colin Rubenstein, executive director of the Australia/Israel and Jewish Affairs Council, and the West Australian and Herald Sun newspapers, over a press release from Rubenstein and stories run in those newspapers that she alleged defamed her.
+On 8 January 2020 The West Australian published an apology and published an article by Parke.
+On 26 March 2020, the Herald Sun printed an apology to Parke and published her op-ed entitled "Criticism Not Same As Racism".
+In October 2020, the Federal Court ruled that Parke was entitled to take up an earlier settlement offer from Dave Sharma despite initially rejecting it, and the case was consequently dismissed.
+In mid-April 2021, Parke withdrew her lawsuit against Rubenstein after he had released a public statement acknowledging that Parke was not an antisemite nor any of the other defamatory implications in his April 2019 press releases, and that he regretted the significant distress he had caused.

-In August 2021 Parke was appointed as Chair of the Western Australian Museum Board of Trustees.
+In August 2021 Parke was appointed as chair of the Western Australian Museum Board of Trustees.